 CAST currently supports User Input Security checks for the following technologies:

 Some well known Input Methods/Target Methods are already pre-defined and taken into account - see User Input Security - predefined methods for more information.

 By default, Security Dataflow is disabled for all supported technologies.
 It can be activated for an Application by clicking the slider for the appropriate technology.
 This is all that is required in order to obtain results at the end of an analysis - this is due to the predefined methods that are supported out of the box and the automatic blackboxing that is used:

-- CAST highly recommends using CAST AIP ≥ 8.3.10 on your AIP Nodes when Security Dataflow results are required.
+- CAST highly recommends using AIP Core ≥ 8.3.10 on your Nodes when Security Dataflow results are required.

 - disabling or enabling Security Dataflow between successive snapshots may impact results: more or less violations may be returned.

 - See User Input Security - how it works for more information about the internal mechanisms used by this feature.

 Performance impact when User Input Security is enabled

 Enabling User Input Security checks will impact analysis performance - i.e. the analysis of a given Application will take longer to complete if you enable User Input Security checks.
 This is due to the additional checks and metrics that need to be processed during this type of analysis.
 However, the impact on performance will vary according to various different aspects related to the Applications you are analyzing: